 What is the prostate gland?

-Only men have a prostate gland.
+Only men have a prostate gland (just referred to as the 'prostate' from now on here).
 It lies just beneath the bladder.
 It is normally about the size of a chestnut.
 The urethra is the tube that urine travels along from the bladder to the outside and it runs through the middle of the prostate and then through the penis.
 The prostate helps to make semen but most semen is made by another gland nearby (the seminal vesicle).

 What causes acute prostatitis?